Snag Amazon Prime Day prices with home and tech deals at Best Buy—save on Apple, Samsung and LG

 What is Amazon Prime Day?

 Amazon Prime Day is an annual two-day shopping event for Amazon Prime members.
-This year the sale is being held today, July 12 and tomorrow, July 13.
+This year, the sale started on Tuesday, July 12 and ends today, July 13.
 The shopping event has been met with doorbuster deals on some of our favorite products—think huge savings on headphones, robot vacuums, air fryers and so much more.
 The exclusive 48-hour sale is available to both new and existing Prime members.
 Not an Amazon Prime subscriber yet?
 Don't worry, you can sign up now.

 What stores are offering Amazon Prime Day discounts?